 If the Division designates a municipality or nontraditional MS4 as a small MS4, the designee is required to submit a NOI to the Division within 180 days of notice.
-Existing permittees must submit an NOI within 90 days of September 1, 2022.
+Existing permittees must submit an NOI within 90 days of the effective date of this permit.